Étang del Sale

 The Étang de Sale is a coastal wetland beside the Tyrrhenian Sea on the east coast of the Haute-Corse department of the French island of Corsica.

 Location

 The Étang de Sale is in the commune of Aléria.

 It lies between the T10 coastal highway and the sea, to the south of the village of Aléria and the Étang de Diane.

-At the north the wetland delimited by the Tavignano river.
+At the north the wetland is delimited by the Tavignano river.

 The wetland is 3.6 km long and covers an area of 280.33 ha.